velvia/links/README.md

 * [Monifu](https://github.com/alexandru/monifu) - a nice set of wrappers around j.u.c.Atomic, as well as super-lightweight cancellable tasks and futures utilities.
 Accompanying [blog post](https://www.bionicspirit.com/blog/2013/05/07/towards-better-atomicreference-scala.html).

 * [Kamon](http://kamon.io/) - great looking Actor monitoring using bytecode weaving?  no code change required.
+* [akka-tracing](https://github.com/levkhomich/akka-tracing) - A distributed tracing Akka extension based on Twitter's Zipkin, which can be used as performance diagnostics and debugging tool.
+Supports Spray!
 * [Akka Cluster Inventory](http://blog.eigengo.com/2014/12/13/akka-cluster-inventory/) extension - very useful.
 All the other blog posts in the series are also excellent reads.
 * [Actor Provisioning pattern](https://gist.github.com/helena/6250995) - if you have a long, failure-prone initialization procedure for an actor, this trait splits out the work, to say another actor and dispatcher
 * [Akka cluster ordered provisioning and shutdown](https://gist.github.com/helena/6220788)